 As a researcher, she was actively involved in the evaluation of the VOCARE prison-based program.
 Her work in victim offender dialogue at Minnesota Department of Corrections is featured in an A & E Network pilot, “Confrontation.”

 She has served as a Special Projects Coordinator for the Georgia Council for Restorative Justice (GCRJ), a program of Georgia State University.
 As Executive Director of Southern Truth and Reconciliation (STAR of Atlanta, GA), she was able to work with communities affected by historical harm.

 In the summer of 2008, Sheryl coordinated a group of victim offender facilitators to serve as support people for witnesses who gave testimony to the Liberian Truth and Reconciliation Commission (TRC) during hearings for the United States Diaspora held at Hamline University in St. Paul, Minnesota.
 She continued working with a contingent of the Liberian TRC residing in the Atlanta area through her work as Executive Director of STAR.

 In recent years, Sheryl has worked as a certified Parents as Teachers Parent Educator of a teen parenting program in Montgomery, AL public schools.
-Most recently, the Wilsons relocated to North Carolina.
-She reprised her role as a trainer in victim offender dialogue.
+In North Carolina, she reprised her role as a trainer in victim offender dialogue.
 Sheryl currently serves as President of the National Association of Community and Restorative Justice, a professional organization for restorative justice practitioners.

 In her spare time, Sheryl is working on various writing projects that explore the relationship between the restorative justice movement and racial reconciliation.
+She has recently completed a chapter of Colorizing Restorative Justice, a book about restorative justice practitioners of color and the challenges they face.
+The book is due to be published by Fall 2019.
 Sheryl and her husband LeRoy are the parents of two sons.